sisidovski/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 ## Browser support

-The Event Conversion Measurement API can be supported:
+The Attribution Reporting API can be supported:

 - As an [origin trial](/origin-trials/), from Chrome 86 beta to Chrome 88 (February 2021).
 Origin
   trials enable the API for **all visitors** of a given [origin](/same-site-same-origin/#origin).